DenisKOMAROV/ConfirmitContest/README.md

 # ConfirmitContest

-CAUTION!
+Attention!
 All code was uploaded on github AFTER the contest deadline.

 Code files are the same as in the codeforces database, but slightly refactored.